 Memory Speed Cinebench R20 Benchmark on Threadripper 2950X

 Cinebench R20 shows a very similar progression with the 3133MHz Clock speed dropping even further down than in Cinebench R15.

-Of course, the Cinebench Benchmark is not a very Memory demanding Benchmark but can simulate typical 3D Scenes used by most Artists in everyday work rather well.
+Of course, the Cinebench Benchmark is not a very Memory demanding Benchmark but can simulate typical 3D Scenes used by most Content Creators in everyday work rather well.

-Be sure to consult the Support Page of your Mainboard Model, as most Mainboard Manufacturers are very good at listing compatible Memory Kits that were tested and perform well with your particular type of Threadripper CPU.
+Be sure to consult the QVL (Qualified Vendor List) of your Motherboard Model, as most Motherboard Manufacturers are very good at listing compatible Memory Kits that were tested and perform well with your particular type of Threadripper CPU.

 What is your experience with Memory Clock Speeds?
 What RAM do you want to get?